theflakes/Linux_Forensic_Harvester/README.md

 * I want to learn and get better programming in Rust.
 * I find that programming forensics tools helps me learn and retain things better.

-## Output Format
+## Output format
 Output is in Json for import into ELK or any other Json indexer.
+I may add other log formats.

 ## Tool use
 No configuration files are currently included.
 Everything is compiled in to acheive easier remote use of the tool.
 Just copy file to host and run.
 Pipe / redirect the output with standard Linux tools.
 At some point I will probably add a network send option.